stakater/til/azure/k8s-dashboard-issue-with-azure-ad.md

 In AKS the server/kube-api-server is managed by the Azure itself and hence we cannot pass these parameters i.e. `--oidc-issuer-url ` and `--oidc-client-id` to refer to the OIDC client.
 The provided API command for AKS `az aks create` command referenced [here](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az-aks-create) does not support oidc connections as of now.
 Therefore we cannot pass oidc parameters to the AKS service.

-kube-api-server managed by the Azure itself has no knowledge of oidc client and hence it cannot provide access contol based on the KeyCloak authentication token for dashboard service.
+kube-api-server managed by the Azure itself has no knowledge of external oidc client.
+It supports Azure AD only and cannot provide access contol based on the KeyCloak authentication token for dashboard service.